- 1 Bedrooms

 - Document the condition of the property at check-out.
 We recommend taking a video during your final walk-through.

-- Did your family have a wonderful time?
-Many rental managers make it easy for vacationers to provide comments.
-If your property and/or property management company was great, they would love to hear it.
-If anything was out of order and they failed to address it in a reasonable manner, or if the vacation rental wasn't described correctly, you'll want to make it a point as part of your review.
+- Did your group have a fantastic vacation?
+Many rental home management companies make it easy for guests to provide comments.
+If your rental property and/or property management company was wonderful, they always love to hear your praise.
+If anything was wrong and they failed to address it reasonably, or if the vacation rental wasn't as described, you'll want to make it a point as part of your review.

 Nearby Activities